As NC nears phase 2, Davidson takes opposite approach, considering stricter regulations

 We’ll soon know if Governor Roy Cooper will allow North Carolina to move into phase two.
-While that decision looms, one local town is considering staying put in phase one.
+While that decision looms, one local town is considering staying put in Phase 1.

 It was kind of a night of coincidences and there’s another big coincidence in all this, too.
-As we’re hearing we *will get a direct answer tomorrow on whether or not phase 2 will start on Friday.
+As we’re hearing we *will get a direct answer Wednesday on whether or not Phase 2 will start on Friday.

 “Everywhere I go, I see people in protective gear,” said Caroline Surratt.